RNVizion/rnv-brand/BRAND_TYPE.md

 The register of RNVizion's **type system**.
 Machine source: `engine/brand.py` (`TYPE`) — import from there; never hardcode.
 This doc is the human-readable explanation.

+Last locked: 2026-08-16 (rev 5 — **R2 is built, and it found this register's own worst case live on a deployed surface.** `rnv-live` rendered the brand mark in JetBrains Mono at 700 with `0.02em` — four revisions after decision #15 retired the wordmark from mono, on the one surface nothing had ever read.
+Fixed to Montserrat 900 at `0.09em`, the nav value, because it is a nav mark by role.
-Last locked: 2026-08-15 (rev 4 — **three implementation facts the ruling did not carry, and one figure this project published wrong.** The tracking helper is duplicated across all three generators, so **a change to raster tracking is a three-file change**; per-glyph drawing discards kerning, which widens the mark by a fraction of a pixel; and the measured width change is +13.0%
+**That fix was three files, not one**, and the coupling is recorded below. `verify_type` now guards the mark across every HTML and `.astro` in the ecosystem, **with its coverage boundary stated: it checks the face, not the weight or the tracking**, which are declared on the same rule. rev 4 — **three implementation facts the ruling did not carry, and one figure this project published wrong.** The tracking helper is duplicated across all three generators, so **a change to raster tracking is a three-file change**; per-glyph drawing discards kerning, which widens the mark by a fraction of a pixel; and the measured width change is +13.0%